-Infiniti's sporty FX midsize crossover range, including the V6-powered FX37 and V8-engined FX50, has been rebadged the QX70 for the latest model year as part of a new, brand-wide nomenclature system.
+Infiniti's sporty FX midsize crossover range, including the V6-powered FX37 and V8-engined FX50, was rebadged the QX70 for the previous model year as part of a new, brand-wide nomenclature system.

-Don't let the name change fool you - new moniker aside, the QX70 is identical to last year's FX.
+Don't let the name change fool you - new moniker aside, the QX70 is nearly identical to the FX.
 That means it remains one of the most driver-focused crossovers on the market thanks to a platform shared with the athletic Nissan 370Z sports car.
 The cushy cabin is also a strong point, although there's less space inside than many competitors.